All Episodes

 Okay.

-Uh they no l the judges, they don't let them compete.
+The judges, they don't let them compete.

-They changed the rules uh a couple years back that they take the top two from each country to compete in the finals.
+They changed the rules a couple years back that they take the top two from each country to compete in the finals.

-So in the case of the USA, we have three girls, and only two can go.
+So, in the case of the USA, we have three girls, and only two can go.

-Wait a minute, Brooke, because I watched a little of the uh female gymnastics last night, and there were five on the team.
+Wait a minute, Brooke, because I watched a little of the female gymnastics last night.

 Only two from each country?